-Abandoned Well Sealing Grants are used to seal abandoned wells that are within the District.
+Abandoned Well Sealing Grants are used to seal abandoned wells that are within Capitol Region Watershed District (CRWD).
+View the map of CRWD on the About CRWD page.
 Awards are typically 50 percent of the total cost for well sealing, usually around $500 for each abandoned well.

 Apply For a Well Sealing Grant

-To apply for a Well Sealing Grant please contact Andrew at CRWD (651-644-8888).
+To apply for a Well Sealing Grant please confirm the address is in CRWD.
+View the map of CRWD on the About CRWD page.
+Then use the Well-Sealing Grant Application link below or contact Lucas.
 You’ll need to receive bids from two licensed well sealing contractors.
 Visit the Minnesota Department of Health for a list of certified contractors.

 Why does Capitol Region Watershed District offer grants to seal abandoned wells?